 Still, one important normative shift is already occurring.
 Traditionally, global and national standards have aimed primarily to detect and diminish the supply, transport, and sale of illicit commodities.
 But nations and international institutions are increasingly recognizing the need for a more comprehensive strategy.
 They are slowly integrating public health, development, and community-based practices to decrease not only the supply but also the demand for illicit commodities.
 In parallel, development institutions, such as the World Bank, are recognizing [PDF] that anti-TOC funding and programs are imperative for economic growth, democracy, and governance.

-Globalization has facilitated an explosive growth in TOC since the early 1990s.
+Globalization has facilitated an explosive growth in transnational organized crime since the early 1990s.
 The international community has sought to respond with stronger and more comprehensive measures.
 In 1994, at the World Ministerial Conference on Organized Transnational Crime in Naples, Italy, countries took an important step and called for a multi-sector treaty that addressed the whole spectrum of TOC.
 Previously, international treaties had targeted one type of illicit activity—with drug trafficking treaties being the most potent—but failed to address the diverse activities of TOC groups.
 The result was UNTOC, also known as the Palermo Convention, which was finalized in 2000 and came into force in 2003.
 Today, UNTOC stands as the core treaty addressing transnational crime as an overarching problem—and the only comprehensive tool the world has.

 However, the world still lacks an operational definition for transnational crime, and norms for law enforcement and judicial cooperation remain weak, vague, or nonexistent.
 UNTOC defined groups that engage in TOC but "excluded single, ad hoc operations," which are responsible for much of TOC today.
 Furthermore, to effectively track and prosecute international crime, nations must agree to robust policing cooperation and to assist developing countries.
 Prosecutions for international crime may require evidence from authorities of multiple nations.
 Pursuing suspects requires intelligence sharing, extradition, and cross-border police cooperation.
 Identifying perpetrators also requires capable domestic institutions.
 However, transnational law enforcement cooperation can be exceedingly controversial.
 Joint investigations are often undermined when foreign investigations must rely on support from corrupt countries that do not wish to fight crime or whose systems are crippled by corruption.
 Nations jealously guard judicial and policing authorities as sovereign authorities.
 Accordingly, these topics have barely been mentioned in international conventions.
 Countries are also generally reluctant to release domestic intelligence to other nations or to a collective intergovernmental or supranational authority.